microhh/microhh/README.md

     cd config

-Here, you find a potential series of settings with the extension .cmake for different systems.
+Here, you find a potential series of settings with the extension `.cmake` for different systems.
 Check whether your system is there.
-If not, create a file with the correct compiler settings and the proper location for all libraries.
-Then, copy your system file to default.cmake.
-Let us assume your system is Ubuntu:
+If not, you can try the generic configuration (`generic.cmake`), or create a file with the correct compiler settings and the proper location for all libraries on your system.
+Then, copy your system file to default.cmake, for example:

-    cp ubuntu.cmake default.cmake
+    cp generic.cmake default.cmake

 Then, go back to the main directory and create a subdirectory with an arbitrary name in which you will compile the code.
 Let us assume this directory is called "build":